Stack ranking is natural human behavior.

 Most of the time the reason is more nuanced.
 I believe most managers have good intentions and want their people to succeed.
 But they get caught in the “data-driven trap.”

 When this misconception occurs, one of two things happens.
 Performance stack ranking metrics are implemented and it damages the team culture.
-Or the manager knows performance management is bad and avoids using metrics all together.
+Or the manager knows performance management is bad and avoids using metrics altogether.
 Both are bad outcomes for the team.

 You can run a highly data and metrics-driven dev organization with absolutely zero performance management statistics.